rsyncOSX/mydocsy/content/en/docs/GettingStarted.md

 RsyncUI supports synchronizing data to:

-- Local attached disk
+- local attached disk
-- Remote servers on the Internet or local LAN
+- remote servers on the Internet or local LAN

 ##### Local attached disk